-But one expert made me take notice.
-And that was Dr Demian Dressler, the well-known Dog Cancer Vet.
+But one expert is worth listening to.
+And that is Dr Demian Dressler, the well-known Dog Cancer Vet.
 Dr Dressler takes an integrative approach to cancer.
 So he advocates many natural therapies.

 But Dr Dressler cautions against using pau d’arco for cancer.

 He says pau d’arco side effects can be risky at the higher doses needed for cancer therapy.
 Specifically, he warns about: